kirbyjudd/scraping-challenge/README.md

 Using a for loop, I looped through the text elements in order to extract the content_title and article_teaser_body, which I labeled 'title' and 'preview' respectively into a dictionary called 'mars_dict'.
 The 'mars_dict' was appended to the empty mars list I created.
 I lastly printed the mars list to confirm the extraction success.

+I saved the first deliverable notebook as "Part_1_mars_news.ipynb" which is located in the "Starter_Code folder.

 ## Part 2: Scrape and Analyze Mars Weather Data
+For the second deliverable,